 They'll double down on slander and besmirchment.

-I love how they just cherry pick your comments.
+I love how they just cherry-pick your comments.

-You know, maybe this media mob can apologize to the American people for the two plus years of lies and conspiracy theories.
+You know, maybe this media mob can apologize to the American people for the two-plus years of lies and conspiracy theories.

 Maybe they can finally look into Hillary's rigged investigation.

-You ever gonna ask that?
+You ever going to ask that?

 This fake news industrial complex in America.